Superconducting properties of Fibonacci chains with enhanced superconducting pairing at the boundaries: Introduction

 Superconducting properties have also been intensively studied in Fibonacci chains~\cite{rai2019, rai2020, rai2020a, sun2024,wang2024b, kobialka2024a, sandberg2024a}.
-In particular, for a Fibonacci chain deposited on an $s$-wave superconductor, a disordered gap equation demonstrates that superconductivity can be enhanced by increasing disorder strength due to the overlap of critical states~\cite{sun2024}.
-For a normal Fibonacci chain connecting $s$-wave superconductors, the self-consistent Bogoliubov-de Gennes (BdG) formalism shows that topological bound states contribute to superconductivity at each site~\cite{rai2019}.
-In this case, the pair potential (order parameter) exhibits significant spatial variations with a power-law decay toward the center of the chain, induced by the multifractal energy spectrum and critical states~\cite{rai2020, rai2020a}.
-In contrast, for an $s$-wave superconducting Fibonacci chain~\cite{wang2024b}, the spatial oscillations of the pair potential persist throughout the entire chain and are self-similar; however, the superconducting gap in the local density of states remains uniform across all sites.
-Based on these results, it has been claimed~\cite{wang2024b} that as the temperature increases, the superconducting condensate disappears simultaneously at all sites, indicating a unique critical temperature for the entire Fibonacci chain.
+In particular, for an ensemble of different slices of a fixed length cut from the Fibonacci chain, the disordered gap equation demonstrates that the superconductivity can be enhanced by increasing disorder strength due to the overlap of critical states~\cite{sun2024}.
+For a one-dimensional tight-binding chain consisting of two parts - a normal section with two Fibonacci-modulated hopping amplitudes and a periodic $s-$wave superconducting section, the self-consistent Bogoliubov-de Gennes (BdG) formalism reveals that topological bound states contribute to superconductivity at every site~\cite{rai2019}.
+In this case, the pair potential (order parameter) exhibits significant spatial variations with a power-law decay toward the center of the normal section, induced by the multifractal energy spectrum and critical states~\cite{rai2020, rai2020a}.
+In contrast, for an $s$-wave superconducting Fibonacci chain~\cite{wang2024b} with the Hubbard attractive interaction, the spatial oscillations of the pair potential persist throughout the entire chain and are self-similar.
+However, the superconducting gap in the local density of states exhibits no spatial variations, being uniform along the chain.
+Based on these results, it has been claimed~\cite{wang2024b} that as the temperature increases, the superconducting condensate disappears simultaneously at all sites, indicating a unique critical superconducting temperature for the entire Fibonacci chain.

 However, recent results obtained for an attractive Hubbard model with the $s$-wave pairing and uniform hopping~\cite{barkman2019, samoilenka2020a, croitoru2020, bai2023, bai2023a, debraganca2023, chen2024} have revealed that the superconducting condensate near the system boundaries (at the chain ends in the one-dimensional case) can persist at temperatures higher than the bulk critical temperature $T_{cb}$.
 This effect, below referred to as the {\it end superconductivity}, stems from the constructive interference of itinerant quasiparticles, which are not localized near the boundaries but are instead spread throughout the entire system.
 Moreover, topological bound states can also contribute and further complicate the effect, as revealed for proximitized topological insulators within the Su-Schrieffer-Heeger model~\cite{chen2024c}.
 Thus, one can expect that the end superconductivity should manifest in the Fibonacci chain - a phenomenon that has been overlooked until now.